urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/2-agent.md

 of the bowl, have a read through [its entry in the Gall vane types documentation](/docs/arvo/gall/data-types#bowl).

+One important thing to note is that the bowl is only repopulated when there's a new Arvo event.
+If a local agent or web client were to send multiple messages to your agent at the same time, these would all arrive in the same event.
+This means if your agent depended on a unique date-time or entropy to process each message, you could run into problems if your agent doesn't account for this possibility.

 ## State

 If you've worked through [Hoon School](/docs/hoon/hoon-school/intro), you may